 The controversy surrounding raw butter and its safety

-There has been a significant amount of debate surrounding raw butter ever since the nineteenth century.
-At the time, dairy production environments were typically unclean, and health regulations in the industry were inadequate.
-As a result, animals became ill and produced milk tainted with viruses and deadly germs, which were then passed on to everyone who consumed it, frequently resulting in severe illness epidemics that took many lives.
 As pasteurisation became commonplace in milk production, the threat of health risks such as TB transmission from animals to humans decreased.
 When it comes to producing raw milk and butter these days, dairy farmers are now required to adhere to considerably stronger health and safety protocols.
 There are however always potential health risks, and so it is always advisable for children to avoid raw butter and for those who have weak immune systems, are pregnant or nursing, elderly, or have chronic diseases.
-However, raw butter, when manufactured and handled carefully, offers numerous health benefits simply not available in pasteurised butter.
-The notion of raw butter being inherently dangerous is now out of date, and when manufactured and handled with all due care, raw butter can be a very healthy alternative.

 How to find and buy raw butter